SurPun/AWS-Skill-Builder/Module 11 AWS Certified Cloud Practitioner Basics/Final Quiz.md

         Amazon CloudFront is a content delivery service.

         AWS DeepRacer is an autonomous 1/18 scale race car that you can use to test reinforcement learning models.

+11. You want to store data in a key-value database.
+Which service should you use?

+    Amazon DynamoDB.

+    Amazon DynamoDB is a key-value database service.
+A key-value database might include data pairs such as “Name: John Doe,” “Address: 123 Any Street,” and “City: Anytown”.

+    In a key-value database, you can add or remove attributes from items in the table at any time.
+Additionally, not every item in the table has to have the same attributes.

+    The other response options are incorrect because:

+        Amazon Relational Database Service (Amazon RDS) and Amazon Aurora use structured query language (SQL) to store and query data.
+They are not key-value databases.

+        Amazon DocumentDB is a document database service that supports MongoDB workloads.

+12. Which component or service enables you to establish a dedicated private connection between your data center and virtual private cloud (VPC)?

+    AWS Direct Connect.

+    AWS Direct Connect is a service that enables you to establish a dedicated private connection between your data center and VPC.

+    The private connection that AWS Direct Connect provides helps you to reduce network costs and increase the amount of bandwidth that can travel through your network.

+    The other response options are incorrect because:

+        Amazon CloudFront is a content delivery service.
+It uses a network of edge locations to cache content and deliver content to customers all over the world.

+        A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premises data center or internal corporate network.
+A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.

+        An internet gateway is a connection between a VPC and the internet.
+It allows public traffic from the internet to access a VPC.

+13. Which migration strategy involves changing how an application is architected and developed, typically by using cloud-native features?

+    Refactoring.

+    The other response options are incorrect because:

+        Repurchasing involves replacing an existing application with a cloud-based version, such as software found in AWS Marketplace.

+        Rehosting involves moving an application to the cloud with little to no modifications to the application itself.
+It is also known as “lift and shift.”

+        Replatforming involves selectively optimizing aspects of an application to achieve benefits in the cloud without changing the core architecture of the application.
+It is also known as “lift, tinker, and shift.”

+14. You want Amazon S3 to monitor your objects’ access patterns.
+Which storage class should you use?

+    Amazon S3 Intelligent-Tiering.

+In the Amazon S3 Intelligent-Tiering storage class, Amazon S3 monitors objects’ access patterns.
+If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, Amazon S3 Standard-IA.
+If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, Amazon S3 Standard.

+The other response options are incorrect because:

+    Amazon S3 Glacier Flexible Retrieval is a low-cost storage class that is ideal for data archiving.
+You can retrieve objects stored in the Amazon S3 Glacier Flexible Retrieval storage class within a few minutes to a few hours.

+    The Amazon S3 Standard-IA storage class is ideal for data that is infrequently accessed but requires high availability when needed.
+Both Amazon S3 Standard and Amazon S3 Standard-IA store data in a minimum of three Availability Zones.

+    Amazon S3 Standard-IA provides the same level of availability as Amazon S3 Standard but at a lower storage price.
+    Amazon S3 One Zone-IA is ideal for infrequently accessed data that does not require high availability.

+15. Which tasks are the responsibilities of AWS?
+(Select TWO.)

+        Maintaining virtualization infrastructure

+        Configuring AWS infrastructure devices

+        The other three response options are tasks that are the responsibilities of customers.